S/Sgt. Joseph John Hrupcho

 The worse experience that Joe had on the march occurred at a fenced in area outside of an old rice mill.
 It was evening and the men were positioning themselves on the ground as far from the fence as possible.
 The reason was that the area by the fence was being used as a toilet.
 A Japanese soldier came along and stopped at a spot where a Filipino soldier lay.
 He started shouting at the soldier in Japanese to get out of the way.
 When the Filipino looked up and grinned at him, the Japanese stabbed him five times with his bayonet.
 Joseph recalled that had he had the opportunity, he would have killed the Japanese guard.
 The part that bothered him was that he would have felt good about doing it.

-The first camp Joe was held at was Camp O'Donnell.
-This was the worse camp that he would spend time in as a prisoner of war.
+This was the worse camp that Joe would spend time in as a prisoner of war.
 Like the other prisoners, he spent most of his time there on the water detail and burying the dead.
 Conditions in the camp were so bad, that one day he watched the bodies of thirty POWs carried to the cemetery in a thirty minute period.

 It was at Batangas that Joe dodged the worse detail.
 The Japanese had caught twelve Filipinos for stealing tires.
 In a nearby building the Filipinos were tortured by the Japanese.
 Joe saw one man hung by his thumbs, another burned with cigarettes, a third, who had been killed, lay under tarp outside.